SakshamBindal17/Youtube-Playlist-Downloader/README.md

 Before using the **YouTube Playlist Downloader**, ensure the following:

 - Install the required extension, [YouTube URL Extractor](https://chromewebstore.google.com/detail/youtube-url-extractor/jmilibpbdpajjnabchfpfmmmjgbimefo) by Coral Labs, from the Chrome Web Store.
 - **Python 3.7+** is installed on your system.
--Install the required dependencies by running the following command in your terminal:
+- Install the required dependencies by running the following command in your terminal:
   ```bash
   pip install -r requirements.txt
   ```
--Ensure the YouTube playlist to be downloaded is public (if it's self-made).
+- Ensure the YouTube playlist to be downloaded is public (if it's self-made).

 ## Usage